maldoinc/wireup/docs/pages/factories.md

 When injecting `Notifier` the correct type will be injected based on the authenticated user's preferences.

-## Inject a third-party class
+## Third-party classes

-You can use factories to inject a class which you have not declared yourself and as such, cannot annotate.
+You can use factories to create classes which you have not declared yourself and as such, cannot annotate.
 Let's take redis client as an example.

 ```python